sveltia/sveltia-cms/README.md

 - Configuration
   - You can [choose a custom icon for each collection](#using-a-custom-icon-for-a-collection) with the new `icon` collection option[^3].
   - You can [add dividers to the collection list](#adding-dividers-to-the-collection-list) with the new `divider` collection option.
-  - You can specify the field name for a thumbnail displayed on the entry list with the new `thumbnail` collection option.
+  - You can specify the field name for a thumbnail displayed on the entry list with the new `thumbnail` collection option[^130].
 A nested field can be specified using dot notation, e.g. `images.0.src`.
 If undefined, the `name` of the first image field is used.
   - You can use nested fields (dot notation) in the `path` option for a folder collection, e.g. `{{fields.state.name}}/{{slug}}`[^62].
   - You can use Markdown in the `description` collection option[^79].
 Bold, italic, strikethrough, code and links are allowed.
 - Entry slugs